-- 1. Submit/Complete a signed final evaluation that meets program requirements. - 2.
+- Complete a signed final evaluation that meets program requirements, including achieving an average rating of 2.75 or higher on the final evaluation, and which must be submitted by the preceptor/mentor/ supervisor or instructor (through a work email address) by the deadline. - 2.
 Complete the required WIL experience hours as per program requirements.
-Hours must be verified by the site supervisor and instructor. - 3.
-Complete the learning activities as outlined in course outline/Moodle.
+Hours must be verified and submitted by the preceptor/supervisor/instructor by the deadline. - 3.
+Complete the learning activities as outlined in course outline/Moodle. - 4.
+CSA Performance Checklist (MDRT only) must be submitted.